bbpaudel/paudel-labwebsite/index.md

 ---
 # P3 Systems Biology Lab

-Welcome to the **Paudel Lab** at the **University of Virginia Comprehensive Cancer Center**.
+Welcome to the **Paudel Lab** at the University of Virginia Comprehensive Cancer Center.
 We develop **data-driven and systems biology approaches** to understand cancer metabolism, drug response, and cellular heterogeneity by integrating multi-omics data, computational modeling, and experimental measurements.
+The long-term objective of our research program is to gain a predictive understanding of how dysregulated signaling (altered metabolism, transport etc.) gives rise to emergent cancer phenotypes and their associated vulnerabilities.
 {% include section.html %}

 ## Highlights

 {% capture text %}

 Our research focuses on **integrating transcriptomics, proteomics, lipidomics, and functional assays** to build quantitative models of cancer cell behavior.
-We are particularly interested in **acute myeloid leukemia (AML)** and how metabolic network states shape therapeutic response and resistance.
+We are particularly interested in emergent cancer phenotypes and how signaling network states shape therapeutic response and resistance.

 {%
   include button.html